Wakatobi Regency: Regional Demographics

-The working age population consisted of 70,343 persons, of which 23,981 are male or 34.09 percent and 36.362 are female or 65.91 percent.
-There is a workforce of 40,395 persons that consists of 37,678 employed persons or 93.27 percent or 53.56 percent persons of the working age population and 6.73 percent of open unemployment.
-There is a non workforce of 29,408 persons or 41.81 percent of the working age that consists of 15,740 students or 53.52 percent, and 13,668 persons who take care of their households and other activities or 46.48 percent.
+The working age population in 2025 consisted of 80,750 persons, of which 40,360 were male or 49.98 percent and 40,390 were female or 50.02 percent.
+There was a workforce of 64,924 persons that consists of 62,446 employed persons or 96.18 percent or 77.33 percent persons of the working age population, and 2,478 persons or 3.82 percent of open unemployment.
+There is a non workforce of 23,036 persons or 28.53 percent of the working age that consists of 5,102 students, 13,735 persons who take care of their households and 4,199 engaged in other activities.

-Viewed from the domains of work that absorb the largest workforce, agriculture comes first with 43,609 persons or 61.99 percent of the workforce, followed by trade with 15,635 persons or 17.02 percent, and then the services, industry and transportation domains.
+Viewed from the domains of work that absorb the largest workforces, agriculture involved 22,669 persons, manufacturing 10,460 persons, and services 29,317 persons.

 Administrative Divisions

-There are eight districts (kecamatan) with each of the four main islands being split into two districts, listed below from north to south with their areas and their populations at the 2010 Census and 2020 Census, together with the official estimates as at mid 2024.
+There are eight districts (kecamatan) with each of the four main islands being split into two districts, listed below from north to south with their areas and their populations at the 2010 Census and 2020 Census, together with the official estimates as at mid 2025.
 The table also includes the location of the district administrative centres, the number of administrative villages (totaling 26 urban kelurahan and 75 rural desa) and of named islands within each district, and its postal code.